Old Ventnor Heights fire station torn down to make way for the new

 The city awarded a $3.1 million contract to Vineland-based Fabbri Builders in March to build a new station in the old one’s footprint, which officials say will be safer for both firefighters and their equipment.

-Cahill, who had reevaluated the old station when he became chief, said the old building's wood-frame construction had serious structural issues and was not up to current standards.
+Cahill, who had reevaluated the old station when he became chief, said its wood-frame construction had serious structural issues and was not up to current standards.

-A video that captured a fight inside the McDonald’s on Arkansas Avenue in March racked up mo…

 Even though the fire station on New Haven Avenue has remained open, Cahill said having a fire station in Ventnor Heights is essential.